 - 55% survey respondents declared the reason why they chose CRBC is to avoid legal restrictions in their home countries, followed by access to advanced medical care (43%)

 The data shown above also means that almost 5% of all European fertility care involves cross-border travel.
-It also proved that the vast majority had a preference for preserving their anonymity.
-While most patients were from Italy, Spain was the leading destination for them.
+It also proved that, while most patients were from Italy, Spain was the leading destination for them.

 As for the United States, statistics indicate that: